Student Rush Tickets – Box Office Only

 LVO is pleased to offer a Student Rush Policy to students in middle school through college.
-Tickets may be purchased for $10 no earlier than two hours before the curtain time of each performance.
-Students must show a ID, college students their college ID, and tickets must be purchased by the student at the box office.
-No internet or phone sales available.
+Special tickets may be purchased at the Bankhead box office no earlier than 2 hours before a performance, when space is available.
+Students must purchase in person and student ID is required.
+Watch our facebook page for details.
 Bring a friend!
-The opera is always better with friends!”
 Take a chance to make a memory.
 Nobody ever forgets their first opera.

 Brian Luedloff- Stage Director